rambasnet/kattis-cli/README.md

 ### Test a solution locally

-- currently the following languages have been tested: Python 3, C++, NodeJS, C
+- currently the following languages have been tested: Python 3, C++, NodeJS, C, Java
 - make sure CLI compilers are in your PATH
 - make sure python3 files have first line shebang: !/usr/bin/env python3
     - or have extensions .py3